 Woodbridge Metro Chamber of Commerce is a voluntary organization and vital resource for business, industry, retail and professionals working to improve Woodbridge’s economic and civic growth.
 For more than 50 years, the Chamber has been at the heart of business in the metropolitan area.
-Representing more than 450 member businesses, the Chamber offers numerous opportunities for growth through networking, educational programs, affordable advertising, member-to-member discounts and referrals, legislative influence and more.
+Representing more than 450 member businesses, the Chamber offers numerous opportunities for growth through networking, educational programs, affordable advertising, member-to-member discounts and referrals and legislative influence.

-Additional State of New Jersey programs offer a full range of opportunities for businesses in Woodbridge though the New Jersey Commerce and Economic Growth Division.
+Additional state programs offer a full range of opportunities for businesses in Woodbridge though the New Jersey Commerce and Economic Growth Division.
 Business can access departments specializing in business retention and expansion, business attraction, real estate services and sustainable businesses.

-An all-new WOODBRIDGE NOW app is a great one-touch source for what’s happening in Woodbridge Township.
+The all-new WOODBRIDGE NOW APP – a partnership information source with the Chamber – is the best “one-touch” source for what’s happening in Woodbridge Township.
 The app offers:

-Videos: Check out the latest TV-35 videos of local events, concerts, interviews, sports, business openings and more.
+- Videos: Check out the latest TV-35 videos of local events, concerts, interviews, sports, business openings and other offerings.

 - News: Get the latest local news and updates.
 Access the latest news feeds from local and surrounding news agencies.